 - Push as New is used to push an item for the first time to QuickBooks.
 Syncing an item will add the green dot and QuickBooks Item Name as described above.

-- The Compare button is used to see the item details that are synchronized with QuickBooks.
+- The Compare button is used to see the item details synchronized with QuickBooks.

 - If the button is tan, everything is normal.

-- An orange button indicates that a change has been made on the item in iPoint that has not yet been synced to QuickBooks.
+- An orange button indicates that changes have been made to an item that has not been synced to QuickBooks.

 Clicking the Compare button displays a pop-over window with the QuickBooks information on the left side and the corresponding iPoint information located on the right half of the window.